labex-labs/open-source-labs/django/lab-04-form-processing-and-cutting-down-our-code/step1.md

     return render(request, "polls/results.html", {"question": question})
 ```

-This is almost exactly the same as the `detail()` view from `Tutorial 3
+This is almost exactly the same as the `detail()` view from **Creating the Public Interface Views**.
-</intro/tutorial03>`.
 The only difference is the template name.
 We'll fix this redundancy later.

 Now, create a `polls/results.html` template: